IsakTheHacker/c-p3d-samples/Panda3DTutorial.io/README.md

 For libraries, it is actually a problem.
-The full path to the libraries must be added to your library path, so that you can specify libraries by their simple naame.
+The full path to the libraries must be added to your library path, so that you can specify libraries by their simple name.

 ```cmake
 # Find the base panda library.
 Once again, if it cant find it,